Posts

 Image

-BY SHARON WOLFF You found your cool vintage drawer pull, but it's covered in nasty, chipping paint.
+BY SHARON WOLFF (Photos Sharon Wolff You found your cool vintage drawer pull, but it's covered in nasty, chipping paint.
 Here is an easy, safe, chemical free way to remove the paint and bring out the beautiful patina of your old hardware.
 I COLLECT RUSTY HARDWARE.
 DON'T ASK ME WHY.
 THIS $1 FLEA MARKET FIND HAD SEVERAL COATS OF PAINT RESIDUE.
 NOT THE MOST, BUT ENOUGH TO REQUIRE THIS EASY PAINT REMOVAL METHOD.
 Y OU NEED: OLD POT, 1/4 C BAKING SODA, TONGS AND A SCREWDRIVER OR OLD TOOTHBRUSH Place your item in boiling water & baking soda.
 Boil for 20-30 minutes, depending upon how much paint is on the item.
 USE TONGS IF PAINT PEELS OF EASILY, YOU ARE DONE, OTHERWISE RETURN TO POT CAREFULLY USE A SMALL TOOL OR TOOTHBRUSH TO GENTLY REMOVE RESIDUE BEAUTIFUL!
 BOTTOM LEFT, ON THE RUSTY HARDWARE WALL

 CUTE COUNTERFEITS ARE STILL COUNTERFEIT